 Multi-level data integration improves variant recurrence analysis in cancer

 One of the most powerful ways of identifying key elements in cancer is through recurrence analysis to discover regions that mutate more than expected.
 Hence, we first attempted to construct an accurate background mutation rate (BMR) model in a wide range of cancer types.
 However, this is a challenging problem since the somatic mutation process can be influenced by numerous confounding factors (in the form of both external genomic factors and local sequence context factors), which without appropriate correction can result in many false positives or negatives \{cite 23770567}.
 Here, we tackled these problems by removing effects of confounding factors in a cancer-specific manner.
 Specifically, we separated the whole genome into bins (1Mb) and calculated mutation counts per bin under each local context category.
-For each category, we used a negative binomial regression of the mutation counts against features like replication timing, chromatin accessibility, Hi-C, and expression profiles for BMR prediction.
+For each category, we used a negative binomial regression of the mutation counts against 475 features from xx cell lines, including replication timing, chromatin accessibility, Hi-C, and expression profiles for BMR prediction.
 In contrast to methods that use unmatched data \{cite 23770567}, our approach automatically selects the most relevant features, thereby providing noticeable improvements in BMR estimation (Fig 2A).
 Notably the combination of many different genomic significantly improves the estimation accuracy in multiple cancer types (Fig 2 B).
 Also, it is worth mentioning that due to the correlated nature of these genomic features, some cancers without features from apparently matched cell types can still automatically learn from related cell types and achieve a decent BMR precision.
-Hence, our analyses could be easily extended to other cancer types..
+Hence, our analyses could be easily extended to other cancer types. [[JZ2MG: checking number of cell lines right now]]